Flight-Free-UK/flight_free_uk_website/source/podcast_transcripts/in-conversation-with-damian-hall-and-innes-fitzgerald.html.markdown

 It was a really tough decision.
 I wanted to go to Australia but I couldn’t really justify going so I wrote a letter to British Athletics and told them I didn’t want to go because of the flight and the environmental consequences of that.

 I was quite shocked originally by the media attention!
 I wanted to share it because I wanted people to talk about it, but I was a bit overwhelmed by the fact that there were so many people who were sharing it.
-Most of them were supportive.
+Most of them were supportive though.

 ### Flight Free UK